suncoast-devs/handbook/assignments/rhythms-gonna-get-you.md

 ### Adventure Mode

-- [ ] Add the ability for an album to have many songs
+- [ ] Add the ability for an album to have many songs. **NOTE** a song will only belong to a single album.
+Even if the same-named song appears on different albums we'd have a second entry for it.

   - [ ] Song

     - Id